-- The views of opinions of all children are valued - The School Council gives a voice to the pupils in a formal setting - Pupil conferencing is held on a regular basic and informs subject leader - Children are encouraged to respond to teachers' questions as part of the marking and assessment process - Students' views are gathered in questionnaires - Children are asked what they would like to learn about when a topic is introduced to the class - Circle time gives the children an additional opportunity to express their ideas - Children discuss and nominate various charities for our school's charitable donations

-- Children work in small groups in which they are encouraged to listen and respond to one another and adults model this behaviour - Opportunities are created to listen and respond to small groups or individual pupils, regarding academic/non-academic issues, throughout the day. - The children are an essential part of the Individual Education Plan creation and review process - They are invited to give their opinions at the IEP/EHCP review meetings - Interventions are planned with close regard to pupil views and feelings. - Communication Passports are produced by pupils with TA support. - Opportunities are created to listen to pupil views to overcome concerns or to allow pupils 1:1 time. - Emotional Literacy support is put into place for individual pupils to address specific worries and at times of transition. - Visual/kinaesthetic tools are used to aid communication where verbal communication is impaired. - Children can provide their views through writing or drawing or verbally. - Visiting professionals use the views of the children as an integral part of their reports and take them into account when advising the school - Children attend meetings with outside agencies and are invited to attend the feedback discussions with the specialists such as the EP, OT, physio, ASD advisers, family support agencies
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ((( → The views of opinions of all children are valued The School Council gives a voice to the pupils in a formal setting Pupil conferencing is held on a regular basic and informs subject leader Children are encouraged to respond to teachers' questions as part of the marking and assessment process Students' views are gathered in questionnaires Children are asked what they would like to learn about when a topic is introduced to the class Children are asked if they have any particular lines of enquiry they'd like to explore within a given topic.
+Circle time gives the children an additional opportunity to express their ideas Children discuss and nominate various charities for our school's charitable donations Children work in small groups in which they are encouraged to listen and respond to one another and adults model this behaviour Opportunities are created to listen and respond to small groups or individual pupils, regarding academic/non-academic issues, throughout the day.
+The children are an essential part of the Individual Education Plan creation and review process They are invited to give their opinions at the IEP/EHCP review meetings, where possible.
+Interventions are planned with close regard to pupil views and feelings.
+All About Me Communication Passports are produced by pupils, with TA support.
+Opportunities are created to listen to pupil views to overcome concerns or to allow pupils 1:1 time.
+Emotional Literacy support is put into place for individual pupils to address specific worries and at times of transition.
+Visual/kinaesthetic tools are used to aid communication where verbal communication is impaired.
+Children can provide their views through writing or drawing or verbally.
+Visiting professionals use the views of the children as an integral part of their reports and take them into account when advising the school Children attend meetings with outside agencies and, if appropriate, are invited to specialists such as the EP, OT, physio, ASD advisers, family support agencies